claeri27/wdi-project2/README.md

 Filler.js - Welcome screen

 ### Features:
-Pull movies from an API and display them on screen.
+Pull movies from an API and display them on screen - COMPLETE

-Search through movies with user input.
+Search through movies with user input - COMPLETE

-Have buttons that display a list of movies that are either Now Playing, Top Rated, or Upcoming.
+Have buttons that display a list of movies that are either Now Playing, Top Rated, or Upcoming - COMPLETE

-Be able to press the movie poster and see movie details
+Be able to press the movie poster and see movie details - COMPLETE

 ## POST MVP